 RICHMOND — The Virginia Department of Corrections is committed to ensuring the safety and security of its staff and more than 24,000 inmates.
-As the summer months begin, this includes preparations for warm weather-related conditions in the Department’s facilities.
+As the summer months begin, this includes annual preparations for warm weather-related conditions in the Department’s facilities.

 All VADOC facilities constructed since 1990 have had air conditioning integrated into their design.
-For older facilities, which were not designed for air conditioning per the Virginia Administration Code in effect at that time, VADOC is exploring the use of temporary portable A/C units, as well as working to install permanent solutions.
+For older facilities, which were not designed for air conditioning per the Virginia Administration Code in effect at that time, VADOC is exploring the use of temporary portable A/C units, as well as working to install long-term and permanent solutions.

-Staff will be conducting temperature checks multiple times per day to ensure all VADOC facilities stay within safe ranges and that all heat mitigation equipment is functioning properly.
+Staff will conduct temperature checks multiple times per day to ensure all VADOC facilities stay within safe ranges and that all heat mitigation equipment is functioning properly.
 The Department will continue to follow American Correctional Association (ACA) standards for heat mitigation and the Food and Drug Administration (FDA) guidance on ice handling and distribution.